Implants and Implant-Supported Dentures

 What Are Implant-Supported Dentures?

-Implant-supported dentures reduce or eliminate most if not all of the limitations that traditional dentures have.
-Implant-supported dentures don’t simply rest on your gums, they’re anchored by implants (tiny titanium screws) that are inserted into the jawbone just like a tooth implant post.
+Implant-supported dentures reduce or eliminate most, if not all, of the limitations that traditional dentures have.
+Implant-supported dentures don’t simply rest on your gums; they’re anchored by implants (tiny titanium screws) that are inserted into the jawbone just like a tooth implant post.

 Your first appointment will generally be a consultation to discuss in greater detail what the process will be and create an individualized plan for healing and recovery after the procedure.
 Your dentist, and potentially oral surgeon, will discuss the full procedure and other pertinent details to consider when deciding if implant-supported dentures are right for you.